Jung (2000 film)

+The film was plagued with production problems due to creative differences between the main crew of the film.
+The film was finally released worldwide on 12 May 2000.

 Plot

 Police Inspector Veer Chauhan is an honest and diligent man, who lives in India with his wife, Naina, and a son, Sahil.
 While Veer likes to go by the book, his partner, Inspector Khan, is exactly the opposite, reckless, and trigger-happy.
-When Veer is told that his son requires a bone marrow transplant, Veer does his best, but is unable to come up with any donor, and is told that Sahil may not live long.
-Veer finds out that the only person who has the same bone marrow is Bali, a criminal, and the only problem is Bali is not likely to even consider donating any organ of his body, as Veer was the one who had arrested him.
+When Veer is told that his son requires a bone marrow transplant, Veer does his best, but is unable to come up with any donors, and is told that Sahil may not live long.
+Veer finds out that the only person who has the same bone marrow is Bali, a criminal, but the only problem is Bali is not likely to consider donating any organ of his body, as Veer was the one who had arrested him.
 A short while later, Bali appears to have a change of heart, agrees to be a donor, and is transported to the hospital, but escapes.
-So after escaping the hospital, Bali kills evil Inspector Khan.
+After escaping the hospital, Bali kills the evil Inspector Khan.
 Bali manages to wear a police uniform, and he escapes the hospital.